 The total and rate of recordable incidents are tracked to measure the department's goal of fewer injuries.
 MoDOT's goal is for every employee to go home every night to their families unharmed.
 Reporting injuries allows the department to arrange for prompt treatment and to learn from mistakes or remediate hazards.
-There was a 5 percent decrease in the total number of recordables for the first half of 2019 compared to the same period in 2018.
-Eighteen of these incidents were at no fault of the department.
-There was positive movement in the rate as well.
-There was a 14 percent decrease from the first half of 2018; additionally, a 19 percent decrease can be seen from last quarter.
+The total number of recordables for the first three quarters of 2019 has remained steady compared to the same period in 2018.
+The rate of incidents has also remained similar to last year's third quarter.
+There was a 1.5% decrease from the first three quarters of 2018.

-Leading causes of injuries this quarter were: slips, trips and falls (23 percent), cut/punctured/scraped and strain (15 percent) and motor vehicle (12 percent).
-Based on the work activity being performed at the time of the incident, equipment accounted for 30 percent of employee injuries, bridge work and material handling each accounted for 11 percent and 13 percent were due to vehicle use.
+Leading causes of injuries this quarter were slips, trips and falls (23%), strains (17%) and cut/punctured/scraped (14%).
+Based on the work activity being performed at the time of the incident, equipment use accounted for 29% of employee injuries, bridge work accounted for 12% and 10% were due to vehicle use.